idarolti/PhysaliaSexChrom/Day3/Day3_Practical_02_FindingGametologs.md

 ## 03. SNP segregation analysis (subset)

 Identify sex-linked sequences with SEX-DETector.
 The software can be found **[here](https://gitlab.in2p3.fr/sex-det-family)**.
 For this practical we will use the original version of the software.
+Newer versions can also identify the type of sex chromosome system (XY or ZW) if you don't know it a priori.

 ```
 mkdir ../sexdetector_output